Janet Jackson's Rhythm Nation 1814: Composition and production

-Rhythm Nation 1814 was recorded over a period of seven months.
-Its production took place at Flyte Tyme studios in Minneapolis, Minnesota, with majority of the album being recorded in the winter of 1988.
+Rhythm Nation 1814 was recorded over seven months.
+Its production took place at Flyte Tyme studios in Minneapolis, Minnesota, with the majority of the album recorded in the winter of 1988.
 According to Jam, he, Lewis and Jackson chose to isolate themselves to compose the record.
-No one from A&M Records was invited to the studio to observe and label executives complied with their request.
+No one from A&M Records was invited to the studio to observe, and label executives complied with the request.
 The trio co-authored six of the album's songs: "Rhythm Nation", "State of the World", "Alright", "Escapade", "Come Back to Me" and "Someday Is Tonight".
 Five of the six remaining songs for the record, "The Knowledge", "Miss You Much", "Love Will Never Do (Without You)", "Livin' in a World (They Didn't Make)" and "Lonely" were penned by Jam and Lewis, while "Black Cat" was written solely by Jackson.
 She co-produced the album with Jam and Lewis, while John McClain served as executive producer; the song "Black Cat" was produced by Jellybean Johnson.

-The LP was produced primarily through use of synthesizers and drum machines.
-Prior its recording, Jam and Lewis had begun to update their equipment for Flyte Tyme studios, experimenting with different types of drum machines and keyboards.
-While Control had been recorded primarily using the LinnDrum machine, songs for Rhythm Nation 1814 were mostly recorded using the E-mu SP-1200, which was more commonplace for hip hop music at the time.
+The LP was produced primarily using synthesizers and drum machines.
+Before its recording, Jam and Lewis had begun to update their equipment for Flyte Tyme studios, experimenting with different types of drum machines and keyboards.
+While Control had been recorded primarily using the LinnDrum machine, songs for Rhythm Nation 1814 were mostly recorded using the E-mu SP-1200, which was more common in hip-hop music at the time.
 The Oberheim OB-8 analog synthesizer, as well as those made by Sequential Circuits, were also used for mixing and recording.
-The only equipment utilized for the recording of Control that was also used for producing Rhythm Nation 1814 was the Ensoniq Mirage keyboard.
-The instrumental tracks for "Miss You Much", "Love Will Never Do (Without You)" and "Escapade" were among the first to be recorded, considered to be follow-ups to the "beat-heavy, catchy songs" that Jackson, Jam and Lewis crafted on Control which "defined the punch and power of 1980s dance and pop music."
+The only equipment used on Control that was also used to produce Rhythm Nation 1814 was the Ensoniq Mirage keyboard.
+The instrumental tracks for "Miss You Much", "Love Will Never Do (Without You)" and "Escapade" were among the first to be recorded, considered follow-ups to the "beat-heavy, catchy songs" that Jackson, Jam and Lewis crafted on Control which "defined the punch and power of 1980s dance and pop music."